 The butterflies stay around the Butterfly Garden as there are specific butterfly nectar plants and caterpillar host plants which attract them.
 Those locals in St Arnaud who have planted butterfly gardens enjoy them gliding around their flowers, reminding them of the museum.

-The garden is open from November to May and various species of butterflies can be seen, depending on the time of year.
+The Bible Museum Butterfly and Bible Plant Garden is open from November to May and various species of butterflies can be seen, depending on the time of year.
 We try to have Monarch or Wanderer butterflies from November to May, but this very much depends on the weather.

 Breeding butterflies was another long term hobby for Ellen and Jean, and originally began back in the 1970's, in Perth.
 They breed a few different species of butterflies, mainly those suited to a temperate climate and release them back into the garden.